nualagr/readnreviewed/README.md

 Images:

-Using the image compressor [TinyPNG](https://tinypng.com/) the site logo, community icon and banner image were compressed to increase performance.
+Using the image compressor [TinyPNG](https://tinypng.com/) the site logo, community icon and background images were compressed to increase performance.

 As the book cover images are sourced from the Google Books API and rendered using the image URL the quality or actual size of the images provided is currently beyond control.

-The suggested next-gen formats, such as WEBP, are currently limited to certain browsers therefore, until they are more widely adopted, the icons and banner image used remain in png or jpg format.
+The suggested next-gen formats, such as WEBP, are currently limited to certain browsers therefore, until they are more widely adopted, the logos and background images used remain in png or jpg format.

 In order to improve loading times the loading attribute was added to all img tags on the site and lazy loading was applied to those images not visible above the fold.

 Render-blocking Resources:

-The render-blocking resources that Lighthouse identified as slowing performance relate to Fontawesome and Materialize CSS CDNs and therefore could not be improved upon.
+The render-blocking resources that Lighthouse identified as slowing performance relate to the Fontawesome and Materialize CSS files and therefore could not be improved upon.

 Remove unused CSS and JavaScript:

-The improvements suggested in relation to unused CSS related to the Font Awesome CSS CDN and the Materialize CSS CDN.
+The improvements suggested in relation to unused CSS related to the Font Awesome and the Materialize CSS files.
 The JavaScript files that Lighthouse highlighted as being 'unused' were the JQuery and Materialize files.